MechanicalRock/mechanicalrock.github.io/_posts/2017-08-10-using-AWS-API-with-cross-account-role(javascript).markdown

 4. Click on your username
 5. Click on Permissions
 6. Click on the policy drop down arrow that corresponds to the Cross Account you intend to get access to
-7. Copy the role arn within the JSON policy document
+7. Copy the role arn (*Resources* field) within the JSON policy document
-8. Substitute it as the RoleArn parameter
+8. Substitute it as the RoleArn parameter (see code below)

 In code once you have imported the AWS SDK in JS, we can specify something like below: